Travel to Peru as a Teen: Discover the Rugged Beauty and Adventure Opportunities

 Hayes Benenson enjoys rock climbing in the Andes to Amazon program in Peru.

 Along the way, students have fun interacting with each other.
-Trujillo says during one of the programs she led the group had an impromptu birthday party for one of the students.
+Trujillo says during the course of one of the programs she led the group had an impromptu birthday party for one of the students.
 They turned on music and danced, and then local Peruvian students joined in by playing their music – giving everyone a little taste of different cultures.

-The groups’ openness to one another was one of the highlights of the summer.
+The groups’ openness to one another was one of the highlights of the teens’ summer.
 In one program, the teens were very supportive of another student with autism, rallying around him and doing everything they could to be inclusive.
 This attitude carried over in the service projects they did.

 Some of the students also worked on water projects.
 Trujillo said during one project they had to dig a ditch to lay a pipe that connected a water source with a water tank for storage.
-She thought the project would take all day and was surprised how hard the students worked.
+She thought the project would take all day and was surprised at how hard the students worked.

 “They finished it in two hours.
 They were relentless and didn’t take breaks,” Trujillo said.